 - pay due care to animal welfare, while taking account of the community’s way of life and the subsistence purpose of the hunt (EUR-Lex 2016).

 By-catch, or entanglement in fishing nets or other gear, is not a significant source of mortality for bearded seals, as these seals are not generally found in areas where commercial fishing is taking place.
 Iceland has reported a total of 14 by-caught bearded seals between 2002 and 2018, in lumpsucker nets and gillnets (National Progress Reports Iceland).
 In commercial fisheries in the Bering Sea – Aleutian Islands, a mean annual mortality of 1.0 bearded seal was observed from 2002 – 2006 (Cameron et al. 2010).

 Struck and lost

 Struck and lost refers to seals which are struck and assumed to be killed during the hunt, but are not recovered.
-Struck and loss rates vary greatly depending on the age of the seal taken, the hunter’s experience, and the weather conditions at the time of the hunt.
+These rates vary greatly depending on the age of the seal taken, the hunter’s experience, and the weather conditions at the time of the hunt.
 Cameron et al. (2010) suggests struck and loss rates in the Alaskan hunt are from 25 to 50%.
 These may have been based on Cleator’s (1996) estimates that struck and loss may be up to 50% in open water, and approximately 25 % on ice.

 Bearded seals are very dependent on sea ice year-round, requiring stable ice pans in late spring for raising pups and moulting as well as summer ice for resting.
 Ice for the pupping and nursing periods must also be in suitable areas, over shallow waters with a rich benthic community , to provide food at this important stage of the life cycle (Kovacs et al. 2011).